talyssonoc/react-katex/README.md

 ### InlineMath

-Let's you display math in the middle of the text.
+Display math in the middle of the text.

 ```jsx
   var InlineMath = ReactKaTeX.InlineMath;